-- For individuals who worked where high-activity commercial materials were handled and stored, personnel internal dose monitoring records were not found for the first AWE operational period (1959), and were found for less than half the workers for the second operational period (1968 through 1972). - NIOSH does not have access to sufficient personnel monitoring, workplace monitoring, or source term data to estimate unmonitored internal exposures for BWXT workers during the periods of AWE operations from January 1, 1959 through December 31, 1959, or from January 1, 1968 through December 31, 1972, regardless of assigned work location. - Pursuant to 42 C.F.R. § 83.13(c)(1), NIOSH determined that there is insufficient information to either: (1) estimate the maximum radiation dose, for every type of cancer for which radiation doses are reconstructed, that could have been incurred under plausible circumstances by any member of the class; or (2) estimate the radiation doses of members of the class more precisely than a maximum dose estimate.
+- NIOSH does not have access to sufficient personnel monitoring, workplace monitoring, or source term data to estimate unmonitored internal exposures for BWX Technologies, Inc. workers during the period of Atomic Weapons Employer operations from January 1, 1985 through November 30, 1994, regardless of assigned work location. - Pursuant to 42 C.F.R. § 83.13(c)(1), NIOSH determined that there is insufficient information to either: (1) estimate the maximum radiation dose, for every type of cancer for which radiation doses are reconstructed, that could have been incurred under plausible circumstances by any member of the class; or (2) estimate the radiation doses of members of the class more precisely than a maximum dose estimate.

 Although NIOSH found that it is not possible to completely reconstruct radiation doses for the proposed class, NIOSH intends to use any internal and external monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
-Therefore, dose reconstructions for individuals employed at BWX Technologies, Inc., during the periods from January 1, 1959 through December 31, 1959; or January 1, 1968 through December 31, 1972, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.
+Therefore, dose reconstructions for individuals employed at BWX Technologies, Inc. during the period from January 1, 1985 through November 30, 1994, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.